Use the essential practices below for all your outputs, including Word documents, PowerPoint presentations, blog posts and emails.

 7. Design and layout

-- Number the pages
+- Number pages in long documents

 8. Accessible fonts and styles

 - Minimum font size 12 (bigger for presentations)

 - Use non-serif fonts (such as Arial or Helvetica)

 - Avoid underlining text unless it's a link

 - Avoid italics or all capitals (they're harder to read if you have dyslexia)